CaptBlackbeard/Systems-Status/README.md

 Systems-Status
 ==============

-PowerShell script using test-connection to display weather a system is up or down.
+PowerShell script using test-connection to display if a system is up or down.

 Systems-Status
 Copyright (C) 2013  Zachary Zeilinger